saving etta front view seeded and straw

 How to Compost - Magnificent Garden Soil| Pretty Handy Girl

-Now that you have compost to use, learn how to create a rot resistant planter bed:
+Or you may want to learn how to create a rot resistant planter bed:

 How to Build a Rot-Resistant Raised Planter Bed | Pretty Handy Girl